Wellington College 13 Plus (13+) Pre-Assessment Information – Key Details

 Our practice tests help students become familiar with the style and layout of the Wellington College exams, which can help boost their confidence in the lead up to the big day.
 They cover all the question types that could be asked in the exam and can be used to identify any weaker areas that require additional work.

 Once you devise a specific study schedule and a structured approach towards exam preparation, you will be able to remove unnecessary stress from the preparation process and make it more manageable for your child.

 We highly recommend that students take our practice tests under timed conditions to get used to answering questions quickly and under time pressure.
 Our recommendations to help your child prepare for the Wellington College 13 plus pre-assessment can be found below.

 Wellington College 13 Plus (13+) Pre-Assessment Practice Tests

 Wellington College uses the online ISEB Pretest for their 13+ pre-assessment.
 We therefore recommend the following online practice tests, which are specifically designed to help students familiarise themselves with the online test format in all four key subjects:

 The following video courses cover everything your child needs to know to do well in the ISEB Pretest:

 Get 10% off orders of two tests or more.
 Use the code ppdiscount at checkout.

-Our practice tests aim to show what sort of questions were included in the Wellington College 13+ past papers.
+Our practice tests aim to show what sort of questions were included in Wellington College 13+ past papers.
 The information provided about Wellington College was believed to be correct at the time of publishing.
 However, please be aware of future changes.
 We advise you to contact the school directly if you are unsure of anything.
 School contact details are provided within the post.